Skip to main content

 Administration of Program: The Community Engaged Leadership Minor Coordinating Committee will consist of:

-1. The Director of the Office of Civic Engagement or their designate
+1. The Director of the Center of Community Engaged Leadership, Learning & Reserach or their designate

-2. The Assistant Director of Community-Based & Engaged, Service Learning
+2. The Associate Director of Community-Based & Engaged Learning

-3. The Faculty Director for Academic Civic Engagement
+3. The Faculty Director for Academic Community Engagement

 4. Two members of the Engaged Bucknell Coordinating Council, one staff person from the Division of Student Affairs and one faculty member